Formula Reference

 US Size

-The Shoe Size Calculator converts your foot length in centimetres into shoe sizes across US men's, US women's, UK, European, and Japanese sizing systems simultaneously.
-Online shoppers, travellers purchasing shoes abroad, and parents buying children's shoes use it to work out the correct size without needing to try on a shoe first.
-Unlike clothing sizes, shoe size systems are more directly tied to a physical measurement (foot length), but the conversion formulas differ across regions, and a given numeric size does not represent the same absolute shoe length in every country.
-According to the ASTM E1767 standard on footwear sizing, foot length measured in centimetres is the most reliable basis for all shoe size determinations, regardless of which regional size system a consumer eventually uses.
+This tool converts foot length in centimetres into shoe sizes across US men's, US women's, UK, European, and Japanese systems simultaneously.
+Online shoppers, travellers buying shoes abroad, and parents buying children's shoes use it to work out the correct size without trying a shoe on first.
+Unlike clothing sizes, shoe sizing is more directly tied to a physical measurement, but the conversion formulas differ by region, so a given numeric size does not represent the same absolute length everywhere.
+According to the ASTM E1767 standard on footwear sizing, foot length in centimetres is the most reliable basis for size determination regardless of which regional system a shopper eventually uses.
+Since feet also swell by up to half a centimetre from morning to evening, measuring in the afternoon and using the larger of the two feet gives the most reliable input.

 How Shoe Size Systems Work